-From time to time, we take positions in freight derivatives, mainly through Freight Forward Agreements ("FFAs").
+From time to time, we take positions in freight derivatives, mainly through FFAs.
 Generally, freight derivatives may be used to hedge a vessel owner's exposure to the charter market for a specified route and period of time.
 If we take positions in freight derivatives we could suffer losses in the settling or termination of these agreements.
 This could adversely affect our results of operations and cash flow.

-During the years ended December 31, 2021 and 2022, we entered into a number of FFAs and options for FFAs on the Capesize, Panamax and Supramax indexes.
-We use the freight derivatives as an economic hedge to reduce the risk on specific vessels trading in the spot market, or to take advantage of short term fluctuations in the market prices.
-The vast majority of our FFAs are settled on a daily basis through reputable exchanges such EEX or SGX.
-Customary requirements for trading in FFAs include the maintenance of initial and variation margins based on expected volatility, open position and mark to market of the contracts.
+During the years ended December 31, 2022 and 2023, we entered into a number of FFAs on the Capesize, Panamax and Supramax indexes.
+We use the freight derivatives as an economic hedge for our vessels that are being chartered in the spot market, effectively locking-in an approximate amount of revenue that we expect to receive from such vessels' relevant periods.
+Our FFAs are settled mainly through reputable exchanges such as EEX or SGX, so as to limit our exposure in over-the counter transactions.
+Customary requirements for trading in FFAs include the maintenance of initial and variation margins based on expected volatility and the valuation of the open position under such contracts.
 Our freight derivatives do not qualify as cash flow hedges for accounting purposes and therefore gains or losses are recognized in earnings.
+Freight derivatives are treated as assets/liabilities until they are settled.

-As of December 31, 2021, the fair value of our outstanding freight derivatives was a receivable of \$1.6 million and as of December 31, 2022, the fair value of our outstanding freight derivatives was a receivable of \$0.2 million.
-A change in the daily forward rates of \$1,000 would not have a material impact in the Company's financial position as of December 31, 2022.
-In 2021, we recorded a net gain on our freight derivatives of \$3.1 million and in 2022, we recorded a net loss of \$0.2 million.
+As of December 31, 2022, the fair value of our outstanding freight derivatives was a receivable of \$0.2 million and as of December 31, 2023, the fair value of our outstanding freight derivatives was a payable of \$5.8 million.
+A change in the daily forward rates of \$1,000 would not have a material impact in the Company's financial position as of December 31, 2023.
+In 2022, we recorded a net gain on our freight derivatives of \$0.2 million and in 2023, we recorded a net loss of \$3.9 million.